EivindYN/EPS-Font/README.md

   python test.py
 ```

-Go to the branch "DTS" if you want to use DTS.
+If you want to use DTS, go to the branch "DTS".